-Mineral mining impacts can continue to haunt our planet for many years, especially with greenhouse gases, habitat, land erosion, and other results making their mark on our world.
+Mineral mining impacts can continue to haunt our planet for many years, especially with greenhouse gases, habitat, land erosion, humanitarian crisis and other results making their mark on our world.
 It is no secret that mining operations that aren't managed correctly can threaten our environment and biodiversity in an area much bigger than the mine itself.
 With this in mind, workers must approach mineral mining more carefully to take advantage of its benefits.
-Read on for more information.

 First, let's talk about what mineral mining is.
 Mineral mining is the procedure of extracting minerals from below the Earth's surface.
 Minerals refer to inorganic substances which occur solidly and naturally and are mined since they provide valuable materials commonly used within society.
 However, reaping the practical benefits of minerals doesn't come without consequences regarding the mining process.